Azure/azure-sdk-tools/tools/tsp-client/README.md

 # tsp-client

-A simple command line tool for generating TypeSpec clients.
+A simple command line tool to facilitate generating client libraries from TypeSpec.

 ### Installation
 ```